Credit Management Best Practices

 - Your bank account number and other routing information—if payments will be wired/transferred electronically

-You should also monitor the customer’s progress.
+With a credit management system , you should also monitor the customer’s progress.
 Are they complying with the rules?
 Is there any possibility they are on the verge of bankruptcy?
 Also, inform your credit rating agency.
-Late payments by your customer may have implications on your own creditworthiness.
+Late payments by your customer may have implications on your own creditworthiness, which underscores the importance of having a credit control procedure in place.
+Being credit insured means your carrier will handle follow-up and collections of late payments, which, in addition to saving you time and effort, can also help preserve your customer relationship by removing you from contentious discussions.